aaug-caasco/Project-Template-Webpack/README.md

 3. In your web browser open http://localhost:8080/ to preview your edits

-* To build: "npm build"
+* To build: "npm build" (Optional. build happens every time you run "npm start")

 ### Structure ###